Nkarnaud/nkarnaud.github.io/_pages/about.md

 header:
   "/images/background.png"
 ---
-I'm a python developer who excels at the back end with Django and flask, data analysis,data exploration data engineer.
+I'm a python developer who excels at the backend and Data Engineering.
+For the backend i work mainly with Flask and Django

 {% include gallery id="layouts_gallery" caption="Examples of included layouts `splash`, `single`, and `archive`." %}